- What is Climate Change

 What is Climate Change

 As you know climate on Earth is different.
 Depends on your location, climate zone and its description (how many seasons and type of the season).
-Climate on Earth is different based on the seasons The earth’s climate has constantly been changing over an indefinite period of time.
+The earth’s climate has constantly been changing over an indefinite period of time.
 Weather conditions can become warmer or cooler.
 Besides in the temperatures, the change might be in how much rain or snow falls at a certain place per month, season or a year.
 Today the climate is getting warmer more rapidly than in the past.
 Therefore, scientists are concerned about the variability in the weather pattern.
 Based on researches, the global warming process is human-induced and has serious implication for the stability of Earth’s atmospheric conditions.

 Causes of Climate Change in the UK